Prati5/WeatherPrediction/README.md

  3. Split dataSet into training and testing sets.

- 4.Apply the linear regression to the set of data.
+ 4. Apply the linear regression to the set of data.

- 5.Visualize the training Test Results.
+ 5. Visualize the training Test Results.

  6. Plot the graph.